rodstaff/Spoon-Knife/README.md

 After forking this repository, you can make some changes to the project, and submit [a Pull Request](https://github.com/octocat/Spoon-Knife/pulls) as practice.

 For some more information on how to fork a repository, [check out our guide, "Forking Projects""](http://guides.github.com/overviews/forking/).
 Thanks! :sparkling_heart:

+Adddtional Comment:  without requesting a Pull, you can simply clone the forked copy of the project and freely make your own changes/modifications from there.
+So, in your terminal, type
+'$ git clone https://github.com/<your Git username>/<repository name>.git'